DFHack/dfhack/docs/plugins/lair.rst

 lair
 ====
+Tags:
+:dfhack-keybind:`lair`

-This command allows you to mark the map as a monster lair, preventing item scatter on abandon.
-When invoked as ``lair reset``, it does the opposite.
+Mark the map as a monster lair.
+This avoids item scatter when the fortress is abandoned.

+Usage:

+``lair``
+    Mark the map as monster lair.
+``lair reset``
+    Mark the map as ordinary (not lair).

-Unlike `reveal`, this command doesn't save the information about tiles - you won't be able to restore state of real monster lairs using ``lair reset``.
+This command doesn't save the information about tiles - you won't be able to restore the state of a real monster lairs using ``lair reset``.

-Options:

-:lair:          Mark the map as monster lair
-:lair reset:    Mark the map as ordinary (not lair)